MekdiYilma/dreams/README.md

 <img src="./img/joy_dreams_liberals.jpg" width="800">

 It turns out that liberals had a slightly higher proportion of joyous dreams in the republican presidency than under a democrat one.
+Here, we fail to reject our null hypothesis.
 Now we know that by the end of the last Republican presidency, joyous dreams have plummeted across the board.
 So could this be related to liberals giving the last president a shot at the earlier period of his presidency?
 Remains to be further investigated.

 ## Parting Thoughts